 The purpose of this task is for you to use skills you have acquired over the course of the term to evaluate and review an article from a professional journal.
-You are to use an article from the Types of Research assignment that you haven't used yet for another assignment.
+You are to use an article that you haven't used yet for another assignment.